 A brand new way to tile with octagons and squares, form hundreds of delightful patterns.
 This set epitomizes "the joy of thinking", making breathtakingly beautiful designs.
 It was created as a unique new polyform set, "polyocts", by Dan Klarskov of Denmark.
 Each piece looks like a little cartoon character.
 What would you name them?
 Can you find the cat, the mouse, the teddy bear?
 The turtle, owl and penguin?
 Would you believe there are 119 ways to make symmetrical pairs?
 More....

 We're offering a special and very limited edition of the 66 octiamonds, styled as 6 separate "petals" that stack, each in a little tray.
 Only while they last.
 And only for the hardiest puzzle lovers and collectorsthis one's a doozy, even with millions of possibilities.
 More...

-We're celebrating these games on the 25th anniversary of their first publication.
-They have all been continuously in print, 1990-2015.
-See more of their stories in our historical notes, Herculean heights, and watch for special features about them all year.
+We're celebrating these games on the 25th anniversary of our first publishing them.
+They have been continuously in print, 1993-2018.
+In 1992 we had introduced just two new sets.
+We made up for that in 1993 with a deluge of 9 lavish creations.
+See more of their stories in our historical notes, Opulence in acrylic and wood.

 The amazing designs for Trio-in-a-Tray

-Who would have thought that our venerable mini-puzzles, the Tiny Tans, would emerge for their 25th anniversary as a Trio with such amazing variety and beauty.
+Who would have thought that our venerable mini-puzzles, the Tiny Tans, would emerge as a Trio with such amazing variety and beauty.
 It surprises us with every new pattern we find.
 That's playable art!
 More...